LakshmiGNair/cybersecurity-learning/module1/notes.md

 ---

+# 🛡️ Cybersecurity Notes

+## 📘 LESSON 4: How to improve cybersecurity

+### 🔧 Technical ways to improve cybersecurity

+1. **Reduce dependency on IT**
+   → Not everything needs to be online
+   → Eg. Use physical backups or manual controls for critical systems (like hospital equipment).

+2. **Know when you've been hacked**
+   → Many don't even realize they're compromised
+   → Solution: Intrusion detection systems (IDS) alert you when something suspicious happens

+3. **Defend the system**
+   → Use firewalls, anti-malware, regular updates, and network segmentation
+   → Just like locking every room in your house instead of only the front door

+4. **Ensure accountability**
+   → Keep logs to trace who did what and when
+   → If users know actions are tracked, they behave better

+5. **Be Resilient: Contain and Recover**
+   → Prepare for the worst, restore backups, disaster recovery for your data and software
+   → Like having a fire drill for your data

+6. **Use 'attack back'**
+   → Eg. Honeypots (lure hackers into fake systems)
+   → Some even strike back, but this is legally risky and controversial

+---

+### 🌐 Non-Technical Dimensions of Cybersecurity

+1. **Economics**
+   → Some don't secure because security is expensive
+   → Eg. A company may not invest in protection while a breach costs them more

+2. **Psychology**
+   → Many attacks succeed because users are tricked
+   → Eg. Click on a fake prize email
+   → Training users and simplifying security can prevent many attacks

+3. **Law**
+   → Cyber law help punish criminals and set groundrules
+   → But laws struggle to keep up with new tech and international issues

+4. **Organizational structures**
+   → Some companies have no clear responsibility for cybersecurity
+   → Security must be part of the culture, not just an afterthought

+5. **Deterrence**
+   → Make it costly and risky to attack you
+   → Warning, alert, that might face prosecution if caught

+---

 🚧 *Note: This module is still in progress.
 More updates will be added soon as I continue learning.* 📝